siegfried-ehret-sonarsource/beulogue/README.md

 If you have a variable `title`, use `{{title}}` in your template to display if.

+> All variables are HTML escaped by default.
+If you want to return unescaped HTML, use the triple mustache: {{{name}}}.

 If you have a variable `pages` which is a list of objects with a `title` property, you can loop using:

 ```